-According to Article 6(3.e) of the SOGL, the methodologies and conditions determined in h., q. and r. shall be submitted to the CREG for approval: the methodologies and conditions in c., q. and r. are specified in paragraph 2, while the methodology in h. is specified in paragraph 3.
+According to Article 6(3.e) of the SOGL, the methodologies and conditions determined in c., h., q. and r. shall be submitted to the CREG for approval: the methodologies and conditions in c., q. and r. are specified in paragraph 2, while the methodology in h. is specified in paragraph 3.

-Table 2 : Overview of relevant methodologies and conditions according to Article 119 of the SOGL, specified in Article 6(3.e) of the SOGL h. | the FRR dimensioning rules in accordance with Article 157(1);
+Table 2 : Overview of relevant methodologies and conditions according to Article 119 of the SOGL, specified in Article 6(3.e) of the SOGL c. ramping restrictions for active power output in accordance with Article 137(3) and (4); q. coordination actions aiming to reduce FRCE as defined in Article 152(14); r. measures to reduce FRCE by requiring changes in the active power production or consumption of power generating modules and demand units in accordance with Article 152(16); h. the FRR dimensioning rules in accordance with Article 157(1);

-According to Article 119 of the SOGL the methodologies and conditions in b., g., k., l., o. and p. are specified in Title 4.
+According to Article 119 of the SOGL the methodologies and conditions in b., l., o. and p. are specified in Title 4.

 Table 3 : Overview of relevant methodologies and conditions according to Article 119, not specified in Article 6(3.e) of the SOGL b.
-LFC block monitor in accordance with Article 134(1); g. operational procedures in case of exhausted FRR or RR in accordance with Article 152(8); k. the escalation procedure defined in accordance with Article 157(4) and, if applicable, the escalation procedure defined in accordance with Article 160(7) I. the FRR availability requirements, the requirements on the control quality defined in accordance with Article 158(2), and if applicable, the RR availability requirements and the requirements on the control quality defined in accordance with Article 161(2); 0. the roles and the responsibilities of the control capability providing TSO, the control capability receiving TSO and of the affected TSO for the sharing of FRR and RR defined in accordance with Article 166(7); р. the roles and the responsibilities of the control capability providing TSO, the control capability receiving TSO and of the affected TSO for the sharing of FRR and RR between synchronous areas in accordance with Article 175(2);
+LFC block monitor in accordance with Article 134(1); I. the FRR availability requirements, the requirements on the control quality defined in accordance with Article 158(2), and if applicable, the RR availability requirements and the requirements on the control quality defined in accordance with Article 161(2); 0. the roles and the responsibilities of the control capability providing TSO, the control capability receiving TSO and of the affected TSO for the sharing of FRR and RR defined in accordance with Article 166(7); р. the roles and the responsibilities of the control capability providing TSO, the control capability receiving TSO and of the affected TSO for the sharing of FRR and RR between synchronous areas in accordance with Article 175(2);